Amsterdam/design-system/proprietary/tokens/README.md

 ## Installation

-Use only this package if you want or need to reference the tokens directly in your project.
+Use this package by itself if you want or need to reference the tokens directly in your stylesheets.

 Note that our [CSS components](https://www.npmjs.com/package/@amsterdam/design-system-css) and [React components](https://www.npmjs.com/package/@amsterdam/design-system-react) provide more functionality and apply the tokens automatically.
 You should use these packages if your application uses React, or if it allows applying our HTML classes.